OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/sellitemnpc.md

 **sellitemnpc**(`item name`)

 - **Parameters**
-  - `item name:` name of the item to buy.
+  - `item name:` name of the item to sell.

 **Return Value**